BattmannWann/The-VizDoom-Experience/src/scenarios/CacodemonRecognition/wad_files/README.md

 <br>

-- **.dbs files**: These store data by default on the WAD files.
+- **.dbs**: These store data by default on the WAD files.
 Understanding of manipulating these is *NOT* required; except for the interpreter that runs them.
 If not available, then they are usually automatically created.

+- **.backup...**: These are automatically created files as a result of using UltimateDoomBuilder.
+These can be deleted and ignored if not already.

+---

+### ACS_Scripts folder

+- **.acs**: Normally, these can only be viewed and accessed on opening a WAD file in a map maker/viewer programme, however, these have been included here such that specific functionalities can be determined nonetheless.

+    These dictate specific thing behaviours and map functionalities for:

+    - Spawning enemies randomly
+    - Setting enemy characteristics (1 health points, dormant, unable to move, "thing special" which points to a function to provide +ve/-ve rewards accordingly)
+    - Negative rewards for shooting the gun
+    - Negative rewards for killing the incorrect enemy type
+    - Positive rewards for killing the correct enemy type
+    - How the episode finishes; specified enemy in question needs to have been killed (for this scenario, all Cacodemons must be killed)

+    The scripts have been written in a way to promote modularity, such that they can be reused and little work needs to be done to change their function(s).

+---

 <br><br>